I can't believe it's May!

 Start by boiling water in a medium-large soup or stock pot.
 When it comes to a boil, add the pasta.
 Although the box directs cooking for 7-9 minutes, for this salad we recommend 5-6 minutes so the pasta is al dente.
 When the pasta is cooked, drain, and rinse immediately with cold water.

-Next, in a large bowl, combine the onion, peppers, corn, avocado, and cilantro.
+Next, in a large bowl, combine the onion, peppers, corn, avocado, black beans and cilantro.
 Add the rinsed pasta.

 In a small bowl, combine the sauce ingredients.
 Stir until well mixed.
 Add the sauce to the salad.
 Fold the salad together until evenly combined.
 For best flavor, chill for at least 1 hour before serving.